Abdelaziz1586/AuroraAB/README.md

 3. The owner himself will not upload any new updates for it.

 Thanks for reading,
-Founder and C.E.O of Binkie Projects.
+Founder and C.E.O of PebbleProjects.

 - Discontinued since 6/14/2022.